 With many of the squad travelling overseas or throughout New Zealand to compete recently I thought I would remind you all of the procedure of what you are required to do if you break an Otago record and wish to claim the record.
 If you break a record at the Olympic Games, World Championships, Commonwealth Games, NZ T+F Champs (not NZ Secondary schools) or NZ Combined Events, then you are not required to obtain this information as we can accept that the performance and implement specification has all been checked.
 Below are the by-laws and also what is required depending on what event you are claiming the record for.

 (a) The following rules MUST be observed if you are applying for an Otago Record.
-An application form is not required as long as a copy of the signed original result sheet/s are submitted with the relevant signatures required.
+An application form is available from the Record Steward and must be accompanied with a copy of the signed original result sheet.

 (b) Records can be set at sanctioned IAAF meetings, sanctioned Provincial or National meetings, sanctioned Provincial or National Secondary School meetings.
 Records may be set by Athletics Otago registered athletes as long as the below criteria have been met.